manmolecular/PT-homework/README.md

 ```

 ## Pytest
-*Note: run tests from `src/` dir, because modules using relative paths.
+*Note: run tests from `src/` dir, because modules using relative paths.*
-From `src/`
+From `src/`:
 ```
 pytest
 ```

 ## PyMySQL + Pytest
-To test PyMySQL with pytest you need to install `python3-pymysql` package
+To test PyMySQL with pytest you need to install `python3-pymysql` package:
 ```
 sudo apt-get install python3-pymysql
 ```